 Nutrition = Health

 The phrase “you are what you eat” covers hamsters as well.
-In order to maintain good health, a hamster needs to get a well-balanced diet which includes all of the nutrients it needs, in the right amounts.
+In order to maintain good health, a hamster needs to get a well-balanced diet that includes all of the nutrients it needs, in the right amounts.

 With good-quality nutritious food, your hamster will thrive and can live a longer, happier, and healthier life.
 So, if you truly want what’s best for your pet, you need to start by feeding him or her right.